jakearchibald/jakearchibald.com/static-build/posts/2025/10/importing-vs-fetching-json/index.md

 });
 ```

 I'm glad JavaScript has this feature, but I can't see myself using it in a browser environment, other than small demos.
+I might still use it in frontend source code, but generally only in cases where it'd be bundled away before reaching the browser.

-It comes down to the behaviour differences with this:
+It comes down to the behaviour differences compared to this:

 ```js
 const response = await fetch('./data.json');